 Every now and then, when in deep grief and great fear, and especially in prayer, the veil drops and we are revealed for what or who we are.
 Even Meera sang once, साजि सिंगार बांधि पग घुंघरू लोक-लाज तजि नाची ‘dressing up, tying bells on my feet, I danced without embarrassment (shame)’.
 She had let her veil drop, physically and metaphorically, in her quest for God.
 Society mocked her then but reveres her now.

 In Tyagaraja’s composition today, he is aware of having dropped the mask but is still uncertain about how he will be perceived, not by society but by God.
 ‘Are you ridiculing me?’ asks Tyagaraja to his Lord Rama.
 ‘Is my public extolling of you ridiculous?’.
 There he is, singing song after song, laying his heart at the feet of God for all to see, what if he was just making himself an object of ridicule?
 ‘If out of fear, out of doubt or out of grief, seeking you if I ask for refuge, will you mock me?’ says Tyagaraja.
 For lyrics and translation, see footnote.
+If you would like to know more about the raga, click here.

 I am very fond of this lovely composition, especially on the violin.
 But first listen to the majestic voice of the Maestro Maharajapuram Santhanam.